Filet mignon apple brandy glaze with sweet potato purée and roasted Brussels sprouts on a white plate

 2. Bringing the meat to room temperature is not just a chef habit.
 It means the center reaches temperature at the same rate as the outside, giving you an even cook from edge to edge, not a gray band around a pink center.

-3. Heat a cast iron or heavy skillet over high heat until smoking.
+3. Heat a stainless or heavy skillet over high heat until smoking.
 Add the neutral oil.
 Sear the filets for 3 to 4 minutes per side without moving them.

 4. Resist the urge to move or check the filet.
 A proper crust only forms from sustained contact with the pan.
 If it sticks when you try to flip, it is not ready.
 Give it another 30 seconds.

 5. Reduce heat to medium, add the butter, garlic cloves, and thyme sprigs.
 Tilt the pan and baste the filets continuously for 1 to 2 minutes.
-For medium-rare, internal temperature should read 130°F. Remove from the pan and rest on a wire rack for 5 to 7 minutes.
+For medium-rare, pull at 125°F internal.
+Remove from the pan and rest on a wire rack for 8 to 10 minutes so carryover finishes the cook without pushing past medium-rare.

 Build the Apple-Brandy Glaze

 1. Discard excess fat from the pan but keep the fond.
 Reduce heat to medium.
-Add the butter and sauté the shallots for 2 to 3 minutes until softened.
-Add the diced apples and cook for another 2 minutes.
+Add the butter and sauté the shallot for 2 to 3 minutes until softened.
+Add the diced apple and cook for another 2 minutes.

 2. Carefully add the brandy (it may flame briefly) and let it reduce by half, about 1 minute.
-Add the demi-glace or beef stock and thyme leaves.
+Add the demi-glace or beef stock.
 Simmer for 6 to 8 minutes until the sauce thickens and coats a spoon.

 3. If the brandy flames, do not panic.
 Let it burn off naturally.
 It goes out on its own in seconds and the alcohol cooks off completely.
 Stand back, do not cover the pan, and let it do its thing.

-4. Stir in the Dijon mustard.
+4. Stir in the thyme leaves and Dijon mustard.
 Taste and adjust salt and pepper.

 Plate and Serve